-The Parole Officer Training Academy provides 240 hours of pre-service foundation training for new officers and there were 204 trainees in 12 classes during FY 2016.
-The training academy also conducts the Parole Division's 40-hour Firearms Certification Course, and 42 staff members graduated from the firearms certification course in FY 2016.
+The Parole Officer Training Academy provides 240 hours of pre-service foundation training for new officers, and there were 282 trainees in 12 classes during FY 2017.
+The training academy also conducts the Parole Division's 40-hour Firearms Certification Course, and 30 staff members graduated from the firearms certification course in FY 2017.
 The Specialized Programs section conducts Specialized Officer Supervision Schools on a quarterly basis, offering classes on the Super-Intensive Supervision Program, electronic monitoring, as well as the Sex Offender, Therapeutic Community, District Resource Center and Special Needs Offender programs.
-During FY 2016, a total of 704 staff members attended these specialized classes.
+During FY 2017, a total of 670 staff members attended these specialized classes.
+There were also 30 staff members who graduated from the Unit Supervisor School and five staff members who graduated from the Parole Supervisor School.